 Helping Families Find Child Support And Custody Solutions

 If you are going through a divorce, legal separation or annulment and have children, you will want to create a comprehensive parenting plan that outlines financial and emotional support for your children.
 Without a comprehensive plan, you are likely to be back in court.
-Attorney Holtz has significant experience to provide you a proper and comprehensive parenting plan to suit your family’s needs.
+Attorney Kara S. Holtz has significant experience to provide you a proper and comprehensive parenting plan to suit your family’s needs.
 Proper preparation for child support and custody helps families steer clear from conflict.
-The Law Offices of Kara S. Holtz works closely with families to create agreements that focus on the best interests of the children involved.
+Holtz Law works closely with families to create agreements that focus on the best interests of the children involved.

 What You Need To Know About Child Support